About

 I’m Nathan Francis, the founder and operator of GuardXID.
 I’m a Nebraska native, based in Lincoln.

-After the Army, I worked as a technologist with a regional managed service provider, where I conducted networking and security for SMBs in the law, medical, financial, and agriculture sectors.
+After the Army, I worked as a technologist with a regional outsourced-IT firm (a “managed service provider”), where I conducted networking and security for SMBs in the law, medical, financial, and agriculture sectors.
 That’s the work that taught me what an SMB actually looks like from the inside, what they can afford, what they can’t, what’s worth fixing first, and what most consultants miss because they’ve never sat across the table from a managing partner who’s trying to decide between hiring an associate and hiring me.

 I hold a BS in Strategic Studies and Defense Analysis from Norwich University and an MS in Cybersecurity from Bellevue University.
 The credentials list at the end of this page covers the technical certifications.